JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 * Okay, that was a bit unfair.
 If you’re not sure you’ve got the correct spelling, you can do two things: google the spelling you have and see what the dictionary says, or google both forms (“x or y?”) and see if anyone explains the difference.
 If the only difference is that one is British and one is American, use whichever one you’re used to (if you’re not used to either, please use British).

+* Do not use all-caps unless that is the legal form of a name (so it's ARM, not Arm).

 ## Grammar (and Similar Considerations)

 * Feel free to ignore Latin grammar that’s been shoved down English’s throat (to boldly split where no infinitive was split before, as they say).